 Steinhoff agrees to sell stake in Conforama France to Mobilux

-JOHANNESBURG, July 8 (Reuters) - Scandel-hit Steinhoff International SNHJ.J agreed to sell its shares in furniture retailer Conforama France to Mobilux Sàrl, the parent company of retailer BUT, for a nominal amount, the company said on Wednesday.
+JOHANNESBURG, July 8 (Reuters) - Scandal-hit Steinhoff International SNHJ.J agreed to sell its stake in the struggling French unit of home furnishings chain Conforama to Mobilux Sàrl, the parent company of furniture retailer BUT, for a nominal amount, the company said on Wednesday.

+Steinhoff failed to secure state funding for Conforama France, which has been impacted by the outbreak of the new coronavirus.

 "The disposal will secure the future of Conforama France, release the Group from its liabilities in respect of that business and generate cash to reduce of the current debt held by Conforama France," the company said in a statement.